whg-training/statistics-course/Statistical_modelling/Introduction/practicals/linear_regression/atp2b4/simulated_linear_model_practical.md

 Y = 0.5*X + rnorm( N, sd = sqrt(0.75) )
 ```

 (I chose that standard deviation because of way variance scales.
-If X has variance 1, then 0.5*X has variance 0.25.
-Therefore we need to add a variable with variant 0.75 to get back to variance 1.)
+If *X* has variance 1, then 0.5 × *X* has variance 0.25.
+Therefore we need to add a variable with variance 0.75 to get back to variance 1.
+And of course the standard deviation is the square root of the variance.)

+It looks like this:
 ```
 data = tibble( X = X, Y = Y )
 plot( data$X, data$Y, xlab = "X", ylab = "Y", pch = 19 )